TheTrabin/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+React useRouteMatch is userful for when you use Route to get access to match data, like rendering Route by itself or with Switch.
+It matches the Universal Resource Location exactly, and is a little more DRY, or reducing steps.

 2. How would you explain form validation to someone who has never programmed before?

+Validation is checking to make sure that everything you need that is required is done.
+So, say you need a specific checkbox done, that's what you need validated.
+Or say checking to make sure that a password has all the required stuff, or that a username is input.

 3. In 1-2 sentences, define end to end testing.

+End to End testing is sort of like automated user testing, or finding things that break the page.
+End to End testing is designed to be set up as a tool assisted test.
+You input information that the test can read, and it simulates the changes made like a user is accessing the page themselves.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.